-By theory, you can start a dropshipping business using any free online store builder.
+By theory, you can start a dropshipping business using any online store builder.
 In other words, if you can accept an order, you can sell.
 The initial expenses towards starting your dropshipping business will depend on your choice of platform.

 In this article, we tried to be as exclusive as possible.
 You can skip to the relevant sections based on your choice of building your store.

 The domain name of your store is the address of your online business.
 If you plan to run your dropshipping business using marketplaces like Amazon or Etsy, you can ignore this section.
 But if you want to run a standalone business, this section is for you.

 While store builders like Payhip let you start a free hosted storefront without any custom domain – it is not recommended for establishing your branding.
 If you want to run a successful dropshipping business, have a custom domain.

 Usually, under $10/year, a domain is the least expensive but the most important asset for an online business.

 Startup Cost of Securing Your Dropshipping Storefront – SSL

 SSL certificates encrypt the data and keep them safe from online hackers.
 Every online shop must have an active SSL.
 Dropshipping is no exception.